omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 **Community Points system** - a general term for particular community points, rewards, or tipping system.

-**Community Points platform** - a platform where Community Points system is being hosted, such as Reddit.
+**Community Points platform** - a platform where the Community Points system is being hosted, such as Reddit.

 **Community Points server** - a server that allows performing fee-less transactions for users of a given Community Points platform.